Marine facilities – policy and guidance - NERC

 Read further information about diplomatic clearance is available in the chief scientist guidance notes.

-Post-cruise assessment
+Post-cruise reporting

 So that NERC can evaluate the service provided during each cruise, the chief scientist is required to fill in a Post-Cruise Assessment (PCA) form.
+PCAs are on the MFP.
+PCA completion is mandatory, preferably while on board or within a timeframe agreed with the Project Manager.

 The Cruise Programme Review Group will review all forms.
 In addition to the PCA form, chief scientists must also submit both summary and comprehensive cruise reports, detailed below.